directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

 Those two files are reusable components created to render your video data and organize the videos in a grid layout.

-## Fetching video data
+## Fetching Videos

-In your `src/libs folder`, create a new folder named services.
+In your `src/libs folder`, create a new folder named `services`.
 Inside this folder, create a file named `index.ts`.
 Add the following code to this file to use the Directus helper function to fetch all the videos from your Directus `videos` collection:

 ```ts
 import getDirectusClient from "$lib/directus";